tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 After you ship your feature, you want to improve your future experience working with the model.
 You write and improve skills that helps to do your work more efficiently.
 For example, when testing the dashboard, the agent should remember to try both light and dark mode and confirm visibility of every text element.
-The agent will need to search their history and correctly surfaces pain points that could have been informed with skills.
+The agent will need to search their history and correctly surface pain points that could have been informed with skills.

 *What it should be.*
 Reflection happens continuously in a dedicated channel that the agent maintains throughout the session.
-When the agent founds out that the button text is not visible in dark mode, the reflection channel should note down the issue in parallel.
+When the agent finds out that the button text is not visible in dark mode, the reflection channel should note down the issue in parallel.
-When the feature is shipped, the agent will propose to make improvement to AI instructions.
+When the feature is shipped, the agent will propose to make improvements to AI instructions.

 ## Implications

-### Your side of the interaction does not change much
+### The interaction model should be a drop-in replacement

 You might be expecting that interaction models require new interfaces - voice, video, gestures, avatars.
 They do not, for the coding case.